Thumbnail

 Using the Microsoft Windows Speech Recognition Engine, this skill uses your computer's default audio input device and listens for known phrases.
 Phrases are manually configured in the Settings menu, and custom actions (via script) are assigned to your phrases.

-Most robots make a lot of noise, so locating the audio input device on a robot is not practical.
+Most robots make a lot of noise, so locating the audio input device on a robot is impractical.
 It is best to find the microphone on the controlling PC/Laptop, on yourself, or somewhere in the room (away from the robot).
 Turning the gain higher on the input device will allow voices to be recognized across large rooms and increase false positives.
 Test with different audio volume gains for the best resolution.
 Experiment with varying locations of the microphone and volumes for the best setup of your environment.
 Ideally, use a headset or Bluetooth mic rather than your laptop microphone.

 Main Window